pjotrp/deploy/README.md

-This is a 'declarative' deployment system for servers and home directories.
+This is a simple 'declarative' deployment system for servers and home directories.
 In conjuction with GNU Guix and (perhaps) GWL and the common workflow langauge (CWL) essentially a replacement for Puppet, Chef, Cfengine, Cfruby, GNU stow, etc.  See the doc/design.org document for more.

+deploy now comes with the `sheepdog`: a minimalist monitor and notification system.

 Historic note: at the time of Cfruby I decided that Cfruby was to be one of my last `large' software projects.
 How these things come to